 You are welcome to share digital images of my work with friends, as long as you ALWAYS make reference to Aric Jorn and www.jorn.com.

 ©2016-2020 Aric Jorn & Jivotica LLC.
 All Rights Reserved.
 This is an original design by Aric Jorn and as its creator, I retain all rights.
 I am always open to working with other makers and artists and my designs have been licensed for that purpose.
 So. if you are interested in incorporating (whole or in part) this or any of my designs into a product, art work or for any other purpose, please contact me first to make arrangements and come to an agreement.
 Failure to take this step will result in immediate legal action.

 Faeries of the Wood

-NOTE: There is a 3-5 business day processing time on all orders prior to shipping time.
+NOTE: There is a 2-3 week processing time on all orders prior to shipping time.
 All orders ship U.S. Postal Service Priority Mail.
 If you need to receive your order by a certain date or need it to ship differently, please contact me prior to ordering.

 INTERNATIONAL CUSTOMERS: We ship all over the world.
 If the site says you cannot order this piece because of where you are located, please contact me and I will be happy to put together a shipping quote for you.
 Please be advised that shipping costs do not include any import fees/taxes/VAT that your country may impose upon you, so additional charges may be placed on your shipment over which I have no control.